-In the seventh edition of Vynners’ Community Masterclass, we were joined by Star Vynners Mercedes Olster and Steve Baird to share their insights on building remote capabilities in field service with SmartVideoNotes.
+In the seventh edition of Vynners’ Community Masterclass, we were joined by Star Vynners Mercedes Olster and Steve Baird.
+They shared their insights on building remote capabilities in field service with SmartVideoNotes.

 As an Operations & Strategy Specialist at Enel Green Power, Mercedes Olster focuses on implementing strategic initiatives.
-She enjoys being a force of change and practises environmental sustainability not only at work but also at home with an energy-efficient, net zero home.
+She enjoys being a force of change and practises environmental sustainability at work and also has an energy-efficient, net zero home.

-The team found the technology very easy to use, “Vyn is the first tool that’s been implemented that is easy to sign onto and understand especially for people who are not used to working with technology.
+The team found the technology very easy to use.
+“Vyn is the first tool that’s been implemented that is easy to sign onto and understand, especially for people not used to working with technology.
 It’s been a great addition to our team”, she added.

-The team also found that AI-powered video gave them more insight and better visibility into all field work, “video gives you the context for what you’re looking at…the AI technology that Vyn has allows you to start looking at what your recurring issues are and how you can fix them…it’s efficiency, it’s what every business is looking for” said Mercedes.
+The team also found that AI-powered video gave them more insight and better visibility into all field work.
+“Video gives you the context for what you’re looking at.
+Vyn’s AI technology allows you to start looking at what your recurring issues are and how you can fix them.
+It’s efficiency, it’s what every business is looking for” said Mercedes.

 Mercedes’s top tips were:

 - Start small and get a few key people involved early on

 - Define what you’re looking to accomplish before you move to a larger scale

 - Change is going to be hard.
 You need to make people understand the ‘why’ so they can believe what you believe and embark upon a journey of change with you

 Remote capabilities for vehicle inspection checks